-Jim Carter (who plays Butler Carson) mentioned that when you came down the stairs in your wedding dress it was one of his favorite moments …
+Jim Carter (who plays Butler Carson) mentioned when you came down the stairs in your wedding dress was one of his favourite moments …

 Looking at your current and forthcoming projects you are quite busy.
 There is a lot coming up.
 Do you feel you are done with period drama now?